YottaDB/YDBDoc/ProgGuide/utility.rst

 * statlist is one or more comma separated statistics, or "*".
 * When statlist specifies a list of statistics, %YGBLSTAT reports them in the same order in which ZSHOW "G" reports those statistics, rather than in the order in which they appear within the specifying argument.

+^%YGBLSTAT returns an empty string for any process that has not shared statistics on any region sought by the invoking arguments.
+The most interesting class of such processes are probably non-YottaDB processes, but it also includes YottaDB processes that are not sharing.

+$$IN^%YGBLSTAT(<pid>,<global directory>,<region>) is used to query whether a process is sharing statistics, returning a TRUE (1) value if the process is sharing statistics in the region, a FALSE (0) if it is not, and an empty string if the pid is invalid or there is no sharing for a region of the specified name.
+If region is empty or an asterisk, the extrinsic returns a TRUE if the process is sharing statistics in any region, and a FALSE otherwise.
+If the global directory is not empty the function attempts to use it, but if it is unavailable the function fails into the invoking environment's specified $ETRAP or $ZTRAP.

+$$IN^%YGBLSTAT() was implemented effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_

 $$ORDERPID^%YGBLSTAT(expr1[,expr2[,expr3]]) reports PIDs of processes that have opted in and recorded statistics.
 Its arguments are as follows:

 * expr1 coerced to an intexpr specifies a PID such that the function returns the next PID after expr1 of a process that has opted in to be monitored and which has recorded statistics in any region(s) specified by expr3 from the global directory specified by expr2, or the empty string if expr1 is the last PID.
 A value of the empty string ("") for expr1 returns the first monitored PID meeting the specifications in expr2 and expr3.